Updated April 26, 2018

 American headliners announced today include pianist Herbie Hancock (June 30), vocalist Boz Scaggs (June 22), guitarist Russell Malone (June 23), and trumpeter Terence Blanchard (June 26).
 They join the already-announced trumpeter Chris Botti (June 21), vocalist Dee Dee Bridgewater (June 24), bluegrass-roots vocalist Alison Krauss (June 26), and improvising banjo player Béla Fleck with the original Flecktones (June 28).
-Announced later was French musician St Germain (June 27), who plays nu jazz, a mix of jazz and electronic music.
+Announced later were funk queen Chaka Khan (June 25), and French musician St Germain (June 27), who plays nu jazz, a mix of jazz and electronic music.

-Festival programming so far emphasizes jazz more than in recent years, with Krauss and Lake Street Dive the only non-jazz headliners announced this year, and fewer non-jazz acts in most series.
-Last year, 70% of headliners were non-jazz, and about 36% overall (excluding local groups); this year, only 29% of the headliners announced so far are non-jazz, and 16% non-jazz overall.
+Festival programming so far emphasizes jazz more than in recent years, with Khan, Krauss, and Lake Street Dive the only non-jazz headliners announced this year, and fewer non-jazz acts in most series.
+Last year, 70% of headliners were non-jazz, and about 36% overall (excluding local groups); this year, only 33% of the headliners announced so far are non-jazz, and 16% non-jazz overall.

 On the Canadian side, this is the year that Ottawa vocalist Kellylee Evans makes a triumphant return to the festival after several years of ill health.
 Together with festival programming director Petr Cancura, she's bringing back her sold-out NAC “Swing Swing Swing!” show to the late-night OLG stage on June 21.
-Then on June 30, she'll perform at 7:30 p.m. on the Tartan Homes Stage.
+Then on June 30, she'll showcase her latest album, Come On, with her quartet at 7:30 p.m. on the Tartan Homes Stage.

 The Great Canadian series will feature highly-regarded Montreal groups: the Joe Sullivan Big Band (June 22); Rafael Zaldivar’s Afro Cuban Revival (June 23); pianist Félix Stüssi and his Les Malcommodes together with JUNO-winning vocalist Sonia Johnson (June 25); and pianist François Bourassa's Quartet (June 28).
 From Toronto, the JUNO-nominated Turboprop group led by Toronto drummer Ernesto Cervini appears June 26, and The Heavyweights Brass Band evoke New Orleans traditions on June 27.
 Duchess, a jazz harmony trio of three Canadian ex-pat vocalists (Amy Cervini, Hilary Gardner, and Melissa Stylianou) which made a splash at the 2015 festival, returns from NYC on June 24.
 The Ottawa R&B group The Commotions, led by jazz saxophonist Brian Asselin, performs on June 29, and the TD Jazz Youth Summit again closes out the series on June 30.